 For many years, the waves at the Birkie have remained mostly the same.
 The Birkie and Kortie went out together, there were ten waves, and everyone went for a ski.
 That was then.
 With the new start area, things have changed.
 For a while there were seven waves.
 Now there are eight.
 So for now, we can speculate about exactly how the waves work.
 But remember that if you made a list of the eight largest mass-start ski races in the country, the Birkie wavers would pretty much be numbers 1 to 8.
 They’re big.
 They’re mean.
 You’re going to be fine.

 So not ten, not seven, eight.
-You may have been a Wave 3 skier and are now a Wave 2 skier and then now a Wave 3 skier again.
+You may have been a Wave 3 skier and were then a Wave 2 skier and then now a Wave 3 skier again.
 No matter how much rollerskiing you did this summer, it doesn’t mean that the Birkie found out and made a change; it simply means that without the Korteloppet skiers there are fewer skiers overall, so even with fewer waves the overall wave size will be smaller.
-So, yes, it’s quite possible you’ve moved up a wave or two.
+So, yes, it’s quite possible you’ve moved around a bit.
 For skiers who have defined themselves by their wave for years (if not decades) this may be a sea change.
 But it’s okay.
 You’re a Wave 2 skier now.
 You did little to deserve it.
 But that’s okay.
 Embrace it.

 This wave-by-wave advice depends a lot on your wave and a lot on how seriously you will be taking the race.
 Before specifics, let’s talk about pens.
 Before the race, we’re basically cattle with ski poles.
 There are three or four successive “pens”, each of which is separated by a gate.
 (By gate, I mean a series of barriers which can be raised and lowered by a team of volunteers.
 Here’s a picture; this will be used at the new start.)
 When a wave leaves, each pen gate opens, allowing the skiers to run up (generally running, not skiing; skiing will result in broken equipment) asfastastheycan to the next gate.
-With Elite men and elite women, and classic skiers, there is a lot of running involved if you’re not in the Elite Wave.
+With Elite men and Elite women, and classic skiers, there is a lot of running involved if you’re not in the Elite Wave.
 (Sidebar: starting in 2022, Elite Wave skiers have to have their skis marked, so leave extra time and see more here.)
 If you want to be in the front of your wave, you generally have to get in your pen early (and wait in the cold.)
 Sneaking through to the front of the wave is generally verboten: you need to know the volunteers if you’re even going to try, and expect lots of dirty looks. (i.e. just don’t do it, and if you do, you better ski fast.)
 And since people take things way too seriously, it means that you have to beat out a lot of master blasters for a spot.

-It’s worth noting that the start scheduled has been pushed back about half an hour this year, which should help with getting people to the start easily (in the past few years, the women have gone out at 8 a.m., other than the “Spirit of 35” skiers who have skied the race three dozen times.
+It’s worth noting that the start scheduled has been pushed back about half an hour with fewer waves, which should help with getting people to the start easily (in the past few years, the women have gone out at 8 a.m., other than the “Spirit of 35” skiers who have skied the race three dozen times.
 The new start times are a bit more sane given the busing.

 - Second Wave: Everyone thinks they belong in the first wave, and most think they should be in the Elite Wave.
 There’s a bit more crossover here, though, and even a few Wave 2 guys who are content with their wave placement.
 Some fast women, too.
 There are a more waves to have to “pen jump” before the start.
 Everyone in this wave has a similar seeding time, so unless you’re better than everyone, you’re probably not.

 - Fifth and sixth waves: Somewhat less competitive.
 Many skiers here are skiing recreationally, which is a lot more fun, since not as many people are trying to break poles at the start.
 (Okay, maybe not trying, but it seems that way.)
 Just watch the downhills, they’ll get icy if the snow isn’t great (or even if it is).

 One more thing: if you are unhappy with your wave assignment, tell Birkie as early as possible.
-They have 8000 people to assign, and make mistakes.
-In addition to your’s truly, who was once put in the wrong wave but got that corrected, some guy called Matt Liebsch (who only won the race a couple years back) wound up in the 6th wave.
+They have 8000 people to assign, and occasionally make mistakes.
+In addition to your’s truly, who was once put in the wrong wave but got that corrected, some guy called Matt Liebsch (who, you know, won the race a few years back) wound up in the 6th wave.
 Before the first of the year is a good idea.
 Email them, call them, they’re real nice if you explain yourself and give them a lot of time.
-They may say no to your request (damn megalomaniacs), but it’s worth a try.
-Just don’t expect a lot of sympathy the day before the race.
+They may say no to your request, but it’s worth a try.
+Just don’t expect a lot of sympathy at the expo.